inexorgame-obsolete/inexor-flex/README.md

 - if you write a larger block of code or seperate functionality, consider creating a new module
 - by default unit tests with [mocha](mochajs.org) are done for any file that matches `*_test.js`, though it is highly recommended to add a `test` folder to your module
 - if necessary (for important or big modules), we urge that you add a separate `README.md` to the respective module

+We also try to apply the changes detected by the [`security/recommended`] standard.

 ### The REST API
 The REST API (`v1`) is wired together in `server/api/v1/index.js`